orcfax/docs/docs/developer-manual/consume.md

 ### Verifying the created at

-Generally a dapp will require knowing **when** a statement was deemed true.
+Generally a dapp will require the ability to ascertain **when** a statement was deemed true.
 For example, that the statement represents the ADA USD exchange rate in the last hour, not simply at some previous point in time.

-The "right" way to handle time is down to the business logic and its needs.
+The "right" way to handle time is down to the business logic and the integrator's needs.

-One way integrators might choose to this is as follows:
+One way integrators might choose to do this is as follows:

 1. Verify that the validity range of the transaction is 'short' (say ~1h).
 2. Check that the value of `created_at` falls within the bounds of this validity